luckyframework/lucky_sec_tester/README.md

 # lucky_sec_tester

-LuckySecTester is a thin wrapper around the [NeuraLegion SecTester](https://github.com/NeuraLegion/sec_tester) used to ensure a smooth Lucky integration.
+LuckySecTester is a thin wrapper around the [Bright SecTester](https://github.com/NeuraLegion/sec-tester-cr) used to ensure a smooth Lucky integration.

 Use this in your specs and CI to test security vulnerabilities.